 There are many blog posts out there that talk about content creation and content creation apps.
 Some are good, some not so good.
 The subject of how to create timely, relevant and cost effective content for the clients I work with is something we often discuss.

 Creating a diverse mix of content, words, images, video in my daily work is great.
 That diverse mix that is vital to any online marketing mix of blogs, social media channels and viral video.

 I love these new technologies far more than I ever did simply still photography.
-The new technologies we have for both creating interesting features and reading them at our leisure make this a fascinating time for all of us.
+The new ways we have for both creating interesting features and reading them at our leisure make this a fascinating time for all of us.

 I have to tell you that none of these tools will magically create content for you automatically.
 The bad news is, you still need to work hard at it.